Nicoding1996/momentum-notes/docs/EXPORT_IMPORT_PLAN.md

 ## 📋 Overview

-This document outlines the design and implementation plan for the Export/Import feature in Momentum Notes.
+This document outlines the design and implementation plan for the Export/Import feature in Synapse Notes.
 While not the most "wow" feature for a hackathon demo, it's essential for data portability and user trust.

 ## 🎯 Goals